REGULATIONS FOR ELECTION OF FELLOWS

 ii) Scholars in History and Philosophy of Science

-8. Selection by the Council: At the meeting of the Council to be held normally in August the Council will consider recommendations made by each Sectional Committee and search committee (for the election of Fellows in the new category not covered under the regular subject areas of present sectional committees) and shall then select a number not exceeding forty (including scientists in new categories) to be recommended to the Fellows of the Academy for election.
+8. Selection by the Council: At the meeting of the Council to be held normally after the second meeting of the Sectional Committees the Council will consider recommendations made by each Sectional Committee and search committee (for the election of Fellows in the new category not covered under the regular subject areas of present sectional committees) and shall then select a number not exceeding fifty (including scientists in new categories) to be recommended to the Fellows of the Academy for election.

-10.Communication of the Selected Names to Fellows: Soon after selection by the Council, a circular-letter shall be sent to every Fellow as a voting paper enclosing a list of the selected persons with space for such alterations as any Fellow may decide to make in pursuance of Regulation 12.
+10.Communication of the Selected Names to Fellows: Soon after selection by the Council, an electronic circular-letter shall be sent to every Fellow as an e-voting paper enclosing a list of the selected persons.

-11.Date of Election: The election of Fellows not included in the class referred to in Regulation 7 shall take place at the Statutory Meeting of the Council in October.
+11.Date of Election: The election of Fellows not included in the class referred to in Regulation 7 shall take place at the Statutory Meeting of the Council prior to the Annual General Meeting.

 13. Appointment of Scrutineers: Two scrutineers shall be nominated by the President for counting the votes.

 14. Declaration of Election Results: The scrutineers, after examining the voting papers, shall report to the President the number of votes received by each candidate.
-The President shall at the meeting of the Council to be held in October, duly declare the names of the candidates who have been elected.
-In the case of a tie, the President shall have a casting vote.
+The President shall at the meeting of the Council to be held prior to the Annual General Meeting, duly declare the names of the candidates who have been elected.
 The result of election shall be notified on the web.
 This election, however, shall be effective from January 1 of the following year.

 17. Special Election: At the Ordinary General Meeting of the Academy, immediately following the Meeting of the Council at which the selection of persons to be elected under Regulation 16 is made, the person(s) nominated shall be proposed for election by means of a certificate prepared by the Vice-President (Fellowship Affairs).
 This certificate shall explicitly specify the basis of nomination for special election.
 Such certificate shall remain with the Academy until the day on which a ballot is taken on it.
-The name of the person so proposed shall be posted to each fellow for voting by a date given on the ballot paper.
+The name of the person so proposed shall be sent in the form of e-ballot to each fellow for voting by a date given on the e-ballot.
 The result of the ballot shall be ascertained at the next meeting of the Council after the close of the ballot, following the procedure of Regulations 12 to 14.

 18. Subscription: An admission fee of Rs 500/- and one time Fellowship subscription of Rs 2000/- shall be due on election.